 "You can just grab something, I guess."
 But then he imagines sitting alone in the parking lot, unable to see or hear if someone came along and knocked on his window-- "No, let's do drive-through."

-A couple minutes later Sam pulls off into a driveway.
+A couple minutes later Sam pulls off into a parking lot that desperately needs to be repaved.
 "Hey, uh, maybe you should take the blindfold off while we're in here?
 Don't want anyone to think I'm kidnapping you or something."

 There's a twinge of panic at the suggestion, but Dean grits his teeth and ignores it, forcing himself to pull the blindfold off in one quick jerk.
 Just like a band-aid, nothing to it.